The-Code-Dose/thecodedose-website/_data/blog/2022-12-29-how-to-learn-coding.md

   This beginner's guide will help you find the best resources to start coding today.
 ---

-Do you want to learn about computer programming but don't know where to start?
+Are you interested in learning computer programming but not sure where to begin?
 This beginner's guide will help you find the best resources to start coding today.

 # Pick one programming language to start with.

 P﻿ick a programming language and start learning the fundamentals of what makes a programming language - variables, data types, control structures, pointers, functions etc.

 I﻿f you have the time and patience, start with a *statically typed language* such as C/C++ or Java.
 If you're in a hurry and want something easy, pick a *dynamically typed language* such as Python or JavaScript.

+C/C++ is often used for system programming and embedded systems, while Java is commonly used for enterprise applications and Android mobile app development.
+Python is a popular language for data science and machine learning, while JavaScript is used extensively in web development.

 H﻿ere's a [flowchart](https://carlcheo.com/wp-content/uploads/2014/12/which-programming-language-should-i-learn-first-pdf.pdf) that will help you pick your first programming language.